IsayIsee/routeros_hotspot_generator/README.md

 * Go to IP > Hotspot, and,

 	* In Server tab, Create a Hotspot using the "Hotspot Setup" wizard.
-Check for the Profile and select the Profile (found at Server Profiles tab) during the Hotspot Setup.
+Check for the Profile and select the Profile (found at Server Profiles tab) set during the Hotspot Setup.

 	* In the User Profile tab, create a new Profile, select the Address Pool created during the Hotspot Setup (usually 'hs-pool-6'), set the Rate Limit (in bytes), and set the Session Timeout as you like (usually 00:30:00).